 Bear in mind that a dog drinking slightly less than the recommended amount of water is perfectly normal and healthy, especially if they haven’t been very active recently.
-But if you’ve crunched the numbers and your pet is drinking significantly less than the recommended amount, then something is definitely wrong.
+But if you’ve crunched the numbers and your pet is drinking significantly less than the recommended amount, then something could be wrong.

 If you’re still not certain whether your dog is drinking enough water, be on the lookout for other symptoms of dehydration.
-Sunken eyes, lethargy, a dry mouth (the gums will feel very sticky), and depression are all textbook signs of of dehydration in dogs.
+Dehydration symptoms can include:

 In most cases, refusal to drink can be linked to an injury near or inside of a dog’s mouth.
 Dogs love to chew on things, particularly objects that are tough enough to give their teeth a challenge.
 It’s pretty easy for chunks of wood, plastic, or rock to end up grinding around inside your pet’s mouth, causing small cuts and scrapes that can make it painful to drink.
 Damaged teeth will also produce very similar effects.